Published August 22, 2019

 Previously, Emily taught design and visualization at the University of Detroit Mercy School of Architecture.
 She has exhibited her work in Detroit and Los Angeles, and has published articles in Scapegoat, Horizonte, and Dimensions.
 She has practiced at architecture firms in Detroit, LA, Ann Arbor and Vermont, and worked on an experimental water infrastructure project at Metabolic Studio in LA.
 Emily holds a BSArch from the University of Cincinnati, and a MArch with High Distinction and Certificate in Museum Studies from the University of Michigan.

 The School of Architecture and Planning’s Peter Reyner Banham Fellowship supports the research of emerging practitioners in honor of the legacy of Peter Reyner Banham, who taught at UB from 1976-80 and produced a foundational body of scholarship on material/visual culture as a reflection of contemporary social life.
-Banham was famous for his hands-on approach to historical research and engagement both in and out of the classroom, a tradition Faruki is set to continue—his unique perspective anchored on an interest in history and its potential for experimentation and new ideas.
+Banham was famous for his hands-on approach to historical research and engagement both in and out of the classroom, a legacy Kutil will now continue through her research in Buffalo.